fluree/docs.flur.ee/src/content/docs/schema/predicates.md

 Schema predicates are similar to relational database columns, however there are fewer restrictions (any predicate can be attached to any subject, unless a restriction is put in place using a spec).

-Remember that FlureeDB schema are stored in the database in the same way as any other type of information.
+Remember that Fluree schema are stored in the database in the same way as any other type of information.
 This means that because `_predicate` is a type of thing in our database, there is a `_predicate` collection (similar to a relational database table).
 Furthermore, the `_predicate` collection has its own predicates.

 ### _predicate Predicates